pixeltris/TwitchAdSolutions/README.md

 M3U8 proxies (or full proxies) are currently the most reliable way of avoiding ads (assuming you trust the third party).
 More proxy hosts would be ideal (see [#8](https://github.com/pixeltris/TwitchAdSolutions/issues/8)).

 - `Twitch AdBlock` by ChoosenEye - [chrome](https://chrome.google.com/webstore/detail/twitch-adblock/mipdalemhlhfenbikcloloheedmmecme) / [firefox](https://addons.mozilla.org/de/firefox/addon/twitch-adblock/)
-- `Twitch Video Ad Blocker` by squizc - [chrome](https://chrome.google.com/webstore/detail/ttv-intrusive-ad-blocker/gggloiaahekkkndacnpecpgafnehmlja) / [firefox](https://addons.mozilla.org/en-GB/firefox/addon/twitch-video-ad-blocker/) *(proxied url may leak your login id / a unique id used for gql requests)*
+- `Twitch Video Ad Blocker` by squizc - [chrome](https://chrome.google.com/webstore/detail/ttv-intrusive-ad-blocker/gggloiaahekkkndacnpecpgafnehmlja) / [firefox](https://addons.mozilla.org/en-GB/firefox/addon/twitch-video-ad-blocker/) *(proxied url includes your user id / a unique id used for gql requests)*
 - `proxy-m3u8` - see below (currently uses the proxy server by ChoosenEye)

 If you don't trust third parties then `dyn-skip` / `dyn-skip-midroll` are decent. `ttv-tools` (firefox) also has nice features.